jzurcher/cyber.dhs.gov/pages/cyhy-faq.md

  ' ' Any change requests to modify scope, technical POCs, where we distribute your reports to, or false positive assertions should be sent to NCATS@hq.dhs.gov.
 'That is also the place to send any questions you may have regarding the report, its findings, or anything else we can help with.

-#### We would like to add recipientes to the reports distro list, how can we add them?
+#### We would like to add recipients to the reports distro list, how can we add them?
 If you intend to have your report sent to more than one person or group inside your organization, we request that you set up a distribution list within your organization.
 This allows you, as the customer, to manage the list and add/remove'people as necessary.
 If you'll be the only recipient, we'll just mail reports directly to you.

 #### When does the Cyber Hygiene Vulnerability scan start?